 Sam Mele’s time with the Red Sox ended on a sour note, when GM Dan Duquette said he’d been telling Cleveland how to pitch to Boston’s hitters.
 Far-fetched as that might seem, it apparently led to the Red Sox parting ways with a longtime scout.
 As of 2007, physical ailments began to afflict him.
 He’s had his hip socket go out twice, suffered a ruptured disc in his back, and has macular degeneration in his right eye.
 The only contact he’d had with new ownership at the time was to have received a Red Sox watch after the team won the 2004 World Series.
 “What the hell.
 I gave it to one of my kids.”

-An earlier version of this biography originally appeared in the book "Spahn, Sain, and Teddy Ballgame: Boston's (almost) Perfect Baseball Summer of 1948," edited by Bill Nowlin and published by Rounder Books in 2008.
+An updated version of this biography appeared in "A Pennant for the Twin Cities: The 1965 Minnesota Twins" (SABR, 2015), edited by Gregory H. Wolf.
+It originally appeared in "Spahn, Sain, and Teddy Ballgame: Boston's (almost) Perfect Baseball Summer of 1948" (Rounder Books, 2008), edited by Bill Nowlin.

 1 His surname is pronounced MEE-lee.

 2 Interview with Sam Mele, April 15, 2006.